oliverjam/learn-websites/reference.md

 };
 ```

+### Non-page files

+By default Eleventy turns all recognised templates into pages.
+If you want to avoid this you can put files in an `_includes/` directory.
+This is where things like sub-components, layouts etc should live.

 ## [Layouts](https://www.11ty.dev/docs/layouts/)

 Templates can have shared "layouts", which are like higher-level templates that wrap the template content.
 This is where you would put shared stuff like HTML boilerplate, links to CSS files etc.